leap-stc/leap-stc.github.io/docs/data/data_locations.md

 !!! note

-    Unlike most systems, on a Jupyter hub every user sees `'/home/jovyan'` as their root directory, but the functionality is similar.
+    Unlike most systems, on a JupyterHub every user sees `'/home/jovyan'` as their root directory, but the functionality is similar.
 These are *your own files* and they cannot be seen/modified by other users (except admins).

 Your home directory is intended only for notebooks, analysis scripts, and small datasets (< 1 GB).
 Large datasets should stored in cloud buckets.
 Please try to keep your home directory size to 25GB.
 To check how much space you are using in your home directory open a terminal window on the hub and run `du -h --max-depth=1 ~/ | sort -h`.
 See the [Hub Usage Alert][hub-usage-alert] for guidance on reducing storage.